-From a motorcyclist's point of view, Italy is among the best places in the world for riding a motorcycle.
+From a motorcyclist's point of view, Italy is among the best places in the world to ride in.
 Twisty roads, close distances between sea, hills and mountains - you only need to ride a few miles and the landscape changes completely.
 Excellent food, good weather and reasonable costs make Italy an attractive touring place for bikers.

 Riding a Motorcycle in Italy vs. riding in the US

-Riding in major towns: There are really thousands of little mopeds and scooters in all the major towns - you will have to watch out for them because usually they do not know how to drive, and if you are on a larger bike with less handling they will pass you from left and right or will even pass you while you are overtaking a car ... there are no rules for those damn little mopeds; then there are large scooters - watch out for those as well since they are usually driven by former car drivers fed up with traffic and parking problems but having little or no idea of how to ride a bike.
+Riding in major towns: there are really thousands of little mopeds and scooters in all major towns: you will have to watch out for them because usually people riding them do not know how to drive properly: if you are on a larger bike with less handling, they will overtake you from left and right, or will even pass you while you are overtaking a car ... there are no rules for those damn little mopeds!
+Then there are large scooters: watch out for those as well, since they are usually driven by former car drivers fed up with traffic and parking problems, but having little or no idea of how to ride a bike.
 Therefore, they are quite accident-prone.

-Another difference is that usually Italians and Europeans when they ride for fun often ride two on a bike (men-woman believe it or not!) - oddly enough, in the US I see almost all single riders.
+Another difference is that usually, when they ride for fun, Italians and Europeans do it in two on a bike (men and women, believe it or not!) - oddly enough, in the US I see almost all single riders.
 Too bad...

-Renting a large bike can cost some money but it is definitely worth it...There are places that also offer organized rides.
-If you need help / suggestions please go to the "contact us" form of life in Italy and send me a message.
+Renting a large bike can cost some money but it is definitely worth it: there are places that also offer organized rides.
+If you need help or suggestions please go to the contact us form of life in Italy and send me a message.

 For a smile you can take a look at Bob's video of riding a moped in Naples: Riding a Vespa in Naples.